katapavanteja/nasscom-vsd-soc-design-program/README.md

 ![sta_done](https://github.com/katapavanteja/nasscom-vsd-soc-design-program/assets/168015988/e8f90b9c-848f-49e5-bd7b-a7a78a0f48fe)

 As we can see that Slack is equal to of that we got in synthesis stage.
 So STA is succesful.

+## Clock tree synthesis TritonCTS and signal integrity

+### Lab steps to run CTS using TritonCTS

+After improving the timing of the design, the previous design should be replaced with improved design by using the command

+**`write_verilog //path of the previous design//`**

+Now the design will get updated with the improved version.

+Now we can start working on it, starting with Floorplan by using the same commands that were used before.
+After succesful completion of Floorplan we should do placement by using the command **`run_placement`**.

+After placement is done, we can proceed with cts stage.
+To perform CTS we should use the command **`run_cts`**.

+After completion of the cts we can observe that in the synthesis results directory a new **.cts** file is added.
+The newly added CTS file contains both the previous netlist and also the clock buffers that were added during the cts stage.